 · the flatiron steak: (Kriss, with the herbed butter topping, very good; Ken, caramelized onions, sent onions back to be cooked more, very good otherwise; Tim very good, with red wine jus)

-excellent but more potato than one or two wanted).
+arrived (frites were excellent but more potato than one or two

 The appetizers and salads are a la carte.

 · the split pea and ham soup special attracted three (more if you count the sharers): Don, Ken, and Tim: all thought very good although one of the soup-ers wished for more salt and warmer temperature; a very competent creamy mix with dices of ham